 Neural networks are a class of machine learning algorithms inspired by the structure and functioning of the human brain.
 A neural network consists of interconnected nodes, also known as neurons, that work together to solve complex problems.
 The number of neurons used in a neural network can significantly impact its performance and accuracy.
-In this article, we will explore the process of estimating the optimal number of neurons for a neural network and how forward propagation is used to make predictions.
-By the end of this article, you will better understand how neural networks work and how to optimize their performance for your specific use case.
-So, let’s dive into estimating neurons and forward propagation in neural networks.
+In this article, we’ll explore neural networks.
+We’ll cover how to estimate the ideal number of neurons.
+You’ll also learn how forward propagation helps make predictions.
+By the end, you’ll understand neural networks work better.
+You’ll know how to optimize them for your needs.
+So, let’s dive into Estimation of neurons and forward propagation in neural networks.

 In the context of neural networks, estimating neurons refers to determining the optimal number of neurons to use in each network layer.
 This is an important step in designing and training neural networks, as the number of neurons can significantly impact the network’s performance.
 Few neurons can result in underfitting, where the model cannot capture the complexity of the data.
 At the same time, too many neurons can result in overfitting, where the model fits the training data too closely and performs poorly on new data.
 Various methods estimate the optimal number of neurons, including trial and error, cross-validation, and more advanced techniques such as pruning.